The Fountain (magazine)

 The Fountain is a bi-monthly magazine of scientific and spiritual thought published by Blue Dome, Inc. As the English-language version of Sızıntı, it has been published since 1993 as a quarterly magazine till 2008.
 The Fountain is located in New Jersey.
 The magazine is controlled by the Hizmet Movement.

-The Fountain covers a wide range of topics including interfaith dialog, science, technology, arts, culture and society from a faith perspective (especially Islam).
+The Fountain covers a wide range of topics including interfaith dialogue, science, technology, arts, culture and society from a faith perspective (especially Islam).